Is Reconnect/Reversal Surgery Worse Than the Original Colostomy?

 Five people with reversals will say positive things while another five may not.
 Likely the same asking doctors, too.

-That changes recovery....big time.
+That changes recovery... big time.

 Ouch.

-Ask the members here details..
+Ask the members here for details.

 Now that you are here, you can decide somewhat fact over fiction.
 You have time to research this.